 What's happened

-President Trump awarded Connor Hellebuyck the Presidential Medal of Freedom after the U.S. men's hockey team won gold at the Winter Olympics.
-The team met with Trump at the White House, and the president announced the vote was unanimous.
-The event coincided with the State of the Union address.
+President Trump announced he will award Connor Hellebuyck the Presidential Medal of Freedom after the U.S. men's hockey team won gold at the Winter Olympics.
+The team met with Trump at the White House, and the award was based on their recent victory, the first since 1980.
+The U.S. women's team was also invited but declined.

 What's behind the headline?